print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/17.basic-installation-modified-shop/default.en.md

 this will add the required permission for MailBeez for the primary admin account.

 If necessary add admin permission for MailBeez for secondary admin accounts as well

-## Next Steps

-Now that your MailBeez installation is complete, you are encouraged to visit our [ Guide to Getting Started](/documentation/tutorials/guide-to-getting-started/) to familiarize yourself with MailBeez features and functionality, and to learn how to configure and customize your MailBeez installation to suit your needs.

-No thanks, just take me to the [Quick Start Configuration tutorial](/documentation/tutorials/mailbeez-quick-start-configuration-tutorial/)
- No thanks, just take me to the [Comprehensive Configuration tutorial](/documentation/tutorials/mailbeez-comprehensive-configuration-tutorial/)